 The fall of communism is a complex historical process that occurred primarily in the late 20th century, resulting in the collapse of communist regimes and the end of the Cold War.
 It had far-reaching global implications and marked a major turning point in world history.
 Read here to learn more about the events that unfolded.

-Communism – during the period from 1920s to 1980s – remained as a prominent alternate philosophy to Capitalism of the West.
+Communism – during the period from the 1920s to the 1980s – remained a prominent alternate philosophy to the Capitalism of the West.
 USSR (a confederation of 15 republics) was the leader of the Soviet Bloc.
-But around 1989, almost all on sudden, many nations which leaned towards communist ideologies separated from it.
+But around 1989, almost all of a sudden, many nations that leaned towards communist ideologies separated from it.

-The revolutions of 1989 was just a beginning.
-It spread to the Soviet Bloc and finally led to the disintegration of Soviet Union.
-The events – more or less led to the end of Second World, which was based on Communist ideology.
+The revolutions of 1989 were just the beginning.
+It spread to the Soviet Bloc and finally led to the disintegration of the Soviet Union.
+The events – more or less led to the end of the Second World, which was based on Communist ideology.

-This post is about a broad topic which includes anti-communist movements in the period 1989-1992 in many nations – Poland, Bulgaria, Czechoslovakia, Hungary, Romania, Russia and even China.
+This post is about a broad topic that includes anti-communist movements in the period 1989-1992 in many nations – Poland, Bulgaria, Czechoslovakia, Hungary, Romania, Russia, and even China.
 While discussing the fall of communism – a broad topic – the ideal point from where we should start is ‘the revolutions of 1989’.

 Revolutions of 1989